OSHeroes/Magma/README.md

 ```
 ## Configuration

-Here's a table with the env config variables
+Here's a table with the .env (file) config variables
 Please check ./config.go for more Info

 | Name               | Default value   |